 Abstract:

 Photosynthetic eukaryotic microalgae and prokaryotic cyanobacteria are key ecological players in biogeochemical cycles both in aquatic and terrestrial habitats.
-To study the evolution and ecology of these organisms in situ, molecular tools are complement to the historical use of morphological observations.
-The development of metabarcoding was associated to the construction of large generalist databases of prokaryotes or eukaryotes with historical taxonomic molecular markers to perform sequences affiliation.
-However, the use of more specific markers that target taxonomic groups more closely has now been developped, hence requiring the development of specialized databases to achieve taxonomic assignment of detected organisms.
-Here, we set up a reference database for the plastidial 23S rRNA gene used to characterize the group of photosynthetic eukaryotic algae and prokaryotic cyanobacteria.
-The sequences were retrieved from generalist NCBI, SILVA or Comparative RNA Web (CRW) databases but also in a more original way by making recursive BLASTS searches to get the best sequences recovery.
-At present, this database, called µgreen-db, includes 2,326 plastidial 23S rRNA sequences across four Kingdoms (Eubacteria, Chromista, Protozoa and Plantae) encompassing 442 unique genera and 736 species of eukaryotic algae, cyanobacteria and non-vascular land plants.
-In order to test the effectiveness of this database, we sequenced the domain V of the 23S rRNA plastid gene (commonly known as the Universal Plastid Amplicon) from two contrasting soil samples, and then performed a taxonomic assignment of the OTUs.
+To study the evolution and ecology of these organisms in situ, molecular tools are necessary to complement the historical and widely applied technique f morphological observation.
+The development of metabarcoding has enabled the construction of large generalist databases of prokaryotes or eukaryotes with historical taxonomic molecular markers to perform sequence affiliation.
+However, the use of more specific markers that target taxonomic groups more closely has now been developed, hence requiring the development of specialised databases to achieve taxonomic assignment of detected organisms.
+Here, we set up a reference database for the plastidial 23S rRNA gene used to characterise the group of photosynthetic eukaryotic algae and prokaryotic cyanobacteria.
+The sequences were retrieved from either generalist (NCBI, SILVA) or Comparative RNA Web (CRW) databases, in addition to using a more original approach involving recursive BLAST searches to obtain the best sequence recovery.
+At present, this database, called µgreen-db, includes 2,326 plastidial 23S rRNA sequences spanning four Kingdoms (Eubacteria, Chromista, Protozoa and Plantae) encompassing 442 unique genera and 736 species of eukaryotic algae, cyanobacteria and non-vascular land plants.
+In order to test the effectiveness of this database, we sequenced domain V of the 23S rRNA plastid gene (commonly known as the Universal Plastid Amplicon) from two contrasting soil samples, and performed a taxonomic assignment of the OTUs.
 The µgreen-db database is accessible through the URL http://microgreen-23sdatabase.ea.inra.fr.

 Keywords: